Create your own ecommerce website and start selling successfully with ShopWired today

 Additional fees

 Unfortunately, it’s likely you'll have to pay additional fees along the way when using Ecwid.
+For example, there are additional payment processing fees to think about, as well as costs for themes and additional plugins.
+Let’s take a look.

 Payment Processing Fees